r-rse/site/content/services/data_science.md

 As modern research becomes increasingly computational, leveraging more diverse forms of data and employing programming for data wrangling, modelling and analysis across more domains, it begins to increasingly fits the definition of data science.

+{{< offering >}}

+## What I offer

+* Project organisation for portability, transparency and orientation.
+* Code modularisation and function development.
+* Code Optimisation.
+* Code testing and validation.
+* Exception handling with actionable, human friendly user messages.
+* Documentation (function, long form).
+* Data cleaning, processing, munging validation and documentation.
+* Literate Programming, Report and manuscript writing in Rmarkdown or Quarto.
+* Setting you up to write your thesis in R using bookdown.
+* Dependency and computational environment management (including containerisation with Docker of Singularity).
+* Version control and transparent code sharing (publically or privately) through online repositories.
+* Continuous integration (for testing or automated documentation builds).
+* Packaging papers, code and data into Research Compendia.

+{{< /offering >}}

+## Why bother?

 The **open source statistical programming language R**, has a rich history in academia and is increasingly a tool of choice in data science due to its broad statistical capabilities and active community supporting a rich ecosystem of powerful and continuously evolving packages.